It's nice to meet you.

 She serves on the Board of Directors for the Community Building Initiative and is a fellow in the International Downtown Association’s Emerging Leader program.

 Megan holds a Master of Urban & Environmental Planning degree from the University of Virginia, and a degree from the Walsh School of Foreign Service at Georgetown University.

 South End Programs and Events Coordinator

-Carlin focuses on community engagement, project management, and event coordination with the goal of helping South End become the best place to work, live, and play for people of all ages.
+As the South End Programs and Events Coordinator, Carlin focuses on community engagement, project management, and event coordination with the goal of helping South End become the best place to work, live, and play for people of all ages.
+Carlin is a relationship builder, placemaker, and advocate for the South End community and Charlotte as a whole.
 She joined the Charlotte Center City Partners team in August 2019.

 Prior to joining the CCCP team, Carlin managed special events and customer retention at the Charlotte Checkers Hockey Club.
 Before moving to Charlotte, she attended Appalachian State University where she holds a Bachelor of Science in Public Relations and Western Carolina University where she graduated with a Master of Science in Project Management.

 Charlotte Center City Partners (CCCP) is a non-profit organization focused on making our downtown and surrounding neighborhoods great places to live, work, and visit.
 South End is supported by the professional services of Center City Partners.
 The organization has existed since the 1980s and has provided services to South End since 2006.

 Our role is to work with neighbors, public agencies and private partners to fulfill the community vision for South End: a place that is people-first, walkable, urban, vibrant, built along light rail transit, and fueled by the energy and innovation of diverse and creative people.